Aromatherapy and Anosmia (Loss of the Sense of Smell)

 Madeleine Kerkhof-Knapp Hayes possesses a strong background in nursing, aromatherapy, palliative care and herbalism.
 She is the author of Complementary Nursing in End of life Care.
 When recently discussing anosmia and the benefits of essential oils in the Facebook group Sharing the Essential Oil Love, Madeleine mentioned that if you tell the individual with anosmia what he/she is smelling, that can still trigger the associated emotion(s).

 A concern I have for those with anosmia is that it can be easy to accidentally use essential oils in excess.
-If you have anosmia and want to use essential oils, be especially careful to follow all safety precautions and stick with safe usage guidelines for the blends and recipes that you create.
+If you have anosmia and want to use essential oils, be sure you are working directly with your doctor or qualified healthcare professional and be especially careful to follow all safety precautions and stick with safe usage guidelines for the blends and recipes that you create.
 Be sure to properly dilute essential oils that you apply to your skin and avoid oils that can cause sensitization.